How Can I Change the Shape of My Nipple?

 Remember the perfect, perky nipples of our teens and twenties?
 Fast forward through a pregnancy or two, breastfeeding and plain old aging, and some of us end up with nipples doing slightly weird things.
 They can get stretched or spread out, or hide when they’re supposed to be sticking out.
 These are all embarrassing, for sure.
 But the good news is that misshapen nipples are so common, and they are such an easy fix.
 A good plastic surgeon can take care of a large, misshapen or inverted nipple in just about no time.

-Nipple reduction surgery is often (but not always) part of a breast augmentation, reduction or lift.
+Nipple retraction surgery is often (but not always) part of a breast augmentation, reduction or lift.

 For long or droopy nipples, your surgeon removes the extra skin from the base of the nipple (where it’s super easy to hide the scars), shortening and tightening the nipple so it’s firmer and perkier.